Watch the video version:

 And so, to do so, because, over time, the power balance between them shifts, as I just indicated earlier, that in the beginning, the vendor needs the partners more than they need the vendor.

-The vendor will have many resellers to choose from while the individual partner becomes dependent on one or a few vendors.
+So the vendor will have many resellers to choose from while the individual partner becomes dependent on one or a few vendors.